liferay/liferay-frontend-source-formatter/README.md

 - In order to get it to lint, you may need to either manually lint it (in the Command Palette, type "Lint this view" and select it), or you may wish to change when it lints (in the Command Palette again, type "Choose Lint Mode", and select when you want it to lint the file).

 You can read more on [the project page](https://packagecontrol.io/packages/SublimeLinter-contrib-check-source-formatting).
-Thanks to @drewbrokke for writing the plugin and publishing it.
+Thanks to [Drew Brokke](https://github.com/drewbrokke) for writing the plugin and publishing it.

 ## Known issues
 The following are known issues where it will say there's an error, but there's not (or where there should be an error but there's not)